-- Links to guidance for patients on reducing risk of getting coronavirus and managing their asthma well to reduce the risk from coronavirus
+- Links to guidance for patients on reducing risk of getting coronavirus and information about the COVID-19 vaccine

 British Thoracic Society: COVID-19: information for the respiratory community

-- Oxygen use and safety issues, including links to BTS guidance on respiratory support of patients on medical wards, an NHS England/NHS Improvement urgent safety notice for use of high flow oxygen therapy devices during the Coronavirus epidemic, and a Clinical guide for the management of surge during the coronavirus pandemic: rapid learning, as well as other relevant NHS England/NHS Improvement specialty guides (see links above)
+- Oxygen use and safety issues, including links to BTS guidance on respiratory support of patients on medical wards, ARTP guidance for oxygen utilisation, an NHS England/NHS Improvement urgent safety notice for use of high flow oxygen therapy devices during the Coronavirus epidemic, and a Clinical guide for the management of surge during the coronavirus pandemic: rapid learning

 - BTS guidance on Venous Thromboembolic Disease in patients with COVID-19.
 This document, aimed at respiratory and general medical physicians, summarises published data regarding the risks of VTE in patients with COVID-19, and discusses clinical issues regarding prevention, diagnosis and management of VTE.
 It includes a table with suggested doses of low molecular weight heparin according to risk/indication.